 I am older than I care to admit to, given how little I've been able to do with my life in the past few years, and I've had more than a few run-ins with depression and behaviour that looks an awful lot like an eating disorder that would probably be called anorexia nervosa if it weren't for the fact that I really am undeniably fat.
 I don't have trouble fitting into theatre seats (even those small ones that you get in really old theatres) or airplane seats, but I absolutely do have trouble fitting into clothing that's below size 22.
 Size 24 is more comfortable.
 I'm gradually learning to deal with both more effectively than I have in the past—and yes, my spiritual life is a big part of that—but sometimes they do still give me trouble.
 And though I've long since moved past the phase in which I felt that the world would probably be better off without me, both the depression and my tendency to starve myself when I get upset or stressed out about something are still fairly disturbing to me.

 Anyway, besides my writing here, I write more or less constantly; I'm working on a couple of things that I'd like to try to get published someday under my real-life name, not so much because I think it'll make me huge heaps of money (though enough to live on would be nice), but because it would be nice to be able to call myself a published author.
-I also write fan fiction once in awhile—mostly Harry Potter, and most of that tends to focus on doing strange and undignified (and, as I'm told, very funny) things to Severus Snape, but I've also written a few X-Files fics (and I'm still working on a HP/XF crossover that should be quite good once I've fleshed it out a bit more) and even one for my current favourite internet series, "The Guild".
+I also write fan fiction once in awhile—mostly Harry Potter, and most of that tends to focus on doing strange and undignified (and, as I'm told, very funny) things to Severus Snape, but I've also written a few X-Files fics (and I'm still working on a HP/XF crossover that should be quite good once I've fleshed it out a bit more) and even one for a long-time favourite internet series, "The Guild".
+Recently I've also been writing snippets of a Skyrim fic that may or may not ever see the light of any archive, even the AO3.

 I also crochet.
 Since I live in a part of Canada that's normally very cold for about half the year and quite chilly for an additional two or three months, this is an extremely practical hobby. :)